Building a powerful

 How to develop legacy thinking

 People often think of a ‘legacy’ in terms of money or property left in a will, or passed down through generations.
-But your legacy can also be a measure of your impact on other people: how they think, what they say, and what they do as a result of having known you.
+But your legacy can also be a measure of your impact on others: how they think, what they say, and what they do as a result of knowing you.

 With legacy thinking, you “start with the end in mind”.
 You identify the long-term impact that you’d like to make, and then assess the changes that you need to make to reach that point.
 This enables you to work toward your legacy throughout your life, rather than considering it only in retrospect.

-Legacy thinking may sound similar to other forward-thinking approaches such as long-term focus and strategic planning, and it can influence them, but it is something quite different.
+Legacy thinking may sound similar to other forward-thinking approaches, such as long-term focus and strategic planning, but it can influence them; it is, however, quite different.
 Legacy thinking starts from a different perspective – the future – and defines success in terms of the difference you make to other people’s lives.

 The benefits of legacy thinking

-Perhaps the most important benefit of legacy thinking is that it can help to bring purpose to your work, and place the actions you take today in a wider context.
-Chances are, the knowledge that you’re building something to last will make you more focused, motivated, empowered, and satisfied.
+Perhaps the most important benefit of legacy thinking is that it can help to bring purpose to your work and place the actions you take today in a wider context.
+Chances are, knowing you’re building something to last will make you more focused, motivated, empowered, and satisfied.

 Note:

 Legacy thinking isn’t just about vague or ‘touchy-feely’ ambitions and agendas.
-It can support fundamental business needs, too – such as succession planning, which enables you to influence your company’s success long into the future.
-It can also make you a better manager by helping you to reflect on your decision-making, and ensuring that your actions reflect your priorities.
+It can also support fundamental business needs, such as succession planning, enabling you to influence your company’s success for years to come.
+It can also make you a better manager by helping you reflect on your decision-making and ensuring that your actions align with your priorities.

 The desire to build a lasting legacy can drive you to achieve something meaningful.
 So, let’s look at five steps that you can take to work toward it.